tarponjargon/webpack-bootstrap-flask/README.md

 The setup of the back-end is fairly straightforward [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Gunicorn](https://gunicorn.org/), with routes and templates in the standard locations.
 Similarly, the front-end is in a standard "Javascript project" format, with code living in `src` and `node_modules`.
 However, front-end and back-end are two different web development paradigms these days, so it's helpful to describe how I am getting them to work together.

-*(This is where somewhat merited complaints about modern web applications being overly complex kick in :D It's not like the days when you FTP'd an HTML file to a directory and you're done)*
+*(This is where somewhat merited complaints about modern web applications being overly complex kick in :D)*

 When webpack builds assets, it places them in `flask_app/assets`  *and* writes `<script>` and `<link>` tags to `flask_app/templates/assets.inc`, which Flask then includes in the `<head>` of the base template.
-That is how Flask is "aware" of the core assets webpack builds, and can serve them in the HTML
+That is how Flask is "aware" of the core assets webpack builds, and can serve them in the HTML.

+example of a webpack-generated `assets.inc` file's contents:

+	<script defer="defer" src="/assets/app.f13cf3a4ed3464457be4.js?f13cf3a4ed3464457be4"></script><link href="/assets/app.f13cf3a4ed3464457be4.css?f13cf3a4ed3464457be4" rel="stylesheet">

-The core front-end app that webpack builds is all of the css (app.css), and all JS modules that are shared across all views of the site (app.js).
+The core front-end app that webpack builds, is *all* of the css (app.css), and all JS modules that are shared across all views of the site (app.js).
 So if you have a JS widget in the header (in this case "favorites"), since that appears on every view, that JS needs to be in the core application.

 Also, generally speaking, each route is "controlled" with a JS module that is specific to that view.
 So for example `/contact` has a corresponding JS controller [`src/js/views/Contact.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/views/Contact.js) that is loaded *only* for that route and handles form submission/error handling, etc.